dotnet/docs-maui/docs/user-interface/controls/tableview.md

 </TableView>
 ```

-In this example, the <xref:Microsoft.Maui.Controls.TableView> defines a menu using `TextCell` objects:
+In this example, the <xref:Microsoft.Maui.Controls.TableView> defines a menu using <xref:Microsoft.Maui.Controls.TextCell> objects:

 :::image type="content" source="media/tableview/menu.png" alt-text="Screenshot of TableView displaying a menu.":::

 > [!NOTE]
-> Each `TextCell` can execute a command when tapped, provided that the `Command` property is set to a valid `ICommand` implementation.
+> Each <xref:Microsoft.Maui.Controls.TextCell> can execute a command when tapped, provided that the `Command` property is set to a valid `ICommand` implementation.

 ## Define cell appearance

 Each item in a <xref:Microsoft.Maui.Controls.TableView> is defined by a `Cell` object, and the `Cell` type used defines the appearance of the cell's data. .NET MAUI includes the following built-in cells:

-- `TextCell`, which displays primary and secondary text on separate lines.
+- <xref:Microsoft.Maui.Controls.TextCell>, which displays primary and secondary text on separate lines.
 - `ImageCell`, which displays an image with primary and secondary text on separate lines.
 - `SwitchCell`, which displays text and a switch that can be switched on or off.
 - `EntryCell`, which displays a label and text that's editable.